 Not all service members choose to serve for 20+ years, and that’s okay.
 Whenever you discharge, it’s a good idea to set up some time to meet with a financial advisor.
-They can help you devise a retirement plan and get your savings on track to meet your retirement goals while also help determine steps to consolidate income streams if you have more than one.
+They can help you devise a retirement plan and get your savings on track to meet your retirement goals while also helping to determine steps to consolidate income streams if you have more than one.

 Consider Using Your GI Bill